Quick Answer

 1. Non-Dom Lasts 17 Years vs NHR/IFICI's 10 Years

-Cyprus Non-Dom status provides SDC exemption for 17 years.
-Portugal's NHR (now IFICI) lasts only 10 years - after which standard Portuguese tax rates apply.
+Cyprus Non-Dom exempts you from SDC for 17 years, compared to Portugal's IFICI regime which lasts only 10 years before standard Portuguese tax rates apply.

 When NHR/IFICI expires in Portugal, the preferential tax treatment ends.
 Standard Portuguese rates apply: dividends at 28%, employment income at up to 48%.
 There is no renewal option.